PatrickAlphaC/hackathon_scraper/README.md

 - [x] Gitcoin integration
 - [ ] More analytics metrics
 - [ ] Github OAuth key added so we don't get rate limited and have to run induvidual tests

+# The report aspect

+1. Set up schedule on your mac (if you are using one) and set the schedule to wake up at the specific time
+2. setup the crontab job with `crontab -e`

+sample crontab:
+`1 7 * * MON cd ~/code/hackathon_scraper/ && python github_report.py`